-The kit should include some sterile bandages, some tape, a small bottle of hydrogen peroxide and another of betadine or chlorhexidine, solutions that will clean any wound.
+In order to treat any cuts or small wounds that your dog might get the kit should include some sterile bandages, some tape, a small bottle of hydrogen peroxide and another of betadine or chlorhexidine, disinfecting solutions that will clean any wound.

-If you already have a good first aid kit for people at home you can use that but you should also have wrapping that he will not tear off and a pair of bandage scissors.
+If you already have a good first aid kit for people at home you can use that but you should also have elastic wrapping that he will not tear off and a pair of bandage scissors used with dogs.
 These scissors will not allow you to damage your dog when he wiggles around as you are bandaging his wound.
 Buy them at your local pharmacy when you are purchasing betadine.